Your Essential Guide to a 12-Hour Layover in Tokyo (Haneda)

 When you leave customs you most likely will be in Terminal 3.
 Upon exit, I would recommend the following steps:

 1. Head to the Information Desk (They were Super Helpful): Upon exiting customs in Terminal 3, head to the Information Desk.
 The friendly staff will help you plan your itinerary and navigate transportation options based on your interests and available time.
-They can also provide maps and mark points of interest for you.
-In our case few things were arrived in the morning.
-What’s the problem?
-There were only a few touristy spots, including food.
+They can also provide maps and mark points of interest for you that can be realistically visited during your layover.

-1. Currency Exchange: Exchange a small amount of cash (around $100 USD or Euros) at the counter near the exit (to your left) to use at smaller shops and restaurants that may not accept cards.
+1. Currency Exchange: Exchange a small amount of cash (around $100 USD or Euros) at the counter near the exit (to your left).
+While credit cards are widely accepted in Tokyo, smaller shops, traditional markets, and some restaurants may only accept cash.

 • Getting Around: Purchase a Welcome Suica card from a red machine at the airport.
 Loading ¥2000 on the card will more than suffice for day travel across Tokyo.
 I found the transportation to be somewhat challenging even as someone who loves navigating metros.
 However, the Suica card made it easy since I didn’t have to figure out the cost between each train stop.